October and December 2019:

 Note: The stems may (probably) have benefited from having the lateral growth trimmed, but that was coincidental.
 The reason for the trimming was to make the cutting fit under the cloche!

 P.S.
-Here's an update on the Medford OR cuttings that Connie sent me October 2019: The Medford cuttings were kind of stressed looking when they arrived and I thought their prognosis was guarded.
+Here is an update on the Medford OR cuttings that Connie sent me October 2019: The Medford cuttings were kind of stressed looking when they arrived and I thought their prognosis was guarded.
 As with any group of freshly collected cuttings, some perished rather quickly.
 It appears some of the rest have rooted.
 I have not tugged on them.
 They still look as good as when they first arrived.
 But that alone is not proof of root formation.
 I have had cuttings that still looked fresh after a couple of years under the cloche but which never rooted.
 They just keep their color for a long time.
 That explains why Mrs. Kennedy (Clinton, NC) prizes them for Christmas decor!

 • June 2020 / Clint Bancroft / Apical basal stem cuttings from Highlands NC prove tree-form success